nunogoncalves/SwagDogsApi/README.md

   rake swagger:docs
 ```

-now visit the swagger index.html file page (in this case, /docs/index.html)
+- now visit the swagger index.html file page (in this case, /docs/index.html)
 http://localhost:2012/docs

+You should be able to see a swagger page with the index action documented.